Thigamore/Random-Documentation/docs/ESPAsyncServer/index.md

 FIN and the opcode are both parts of the header which will be described in the next section.
 #### Frame Structure
-Some important header fields and their values is described below:
+Some important frame fields and their values is described below:
 - FIN:
   - Refers to which part of a fragmented message a message belongs to.
 See [Frame Fragmentation](#frame-fragmentation).
   - Values: